Chapter 47

 2. Through the hand of Paul God penned fourteen of the New Testament epistles.

-3. The most significant thing that happened to Paul is how the growth of God’s Kingdom grew within him.
-The Apostle Paul beautifully described this growth in,
+3. However, most significantly is how the growth of God’s Kingdom grew within Paul.
+This is beautifully described in,

 Galatians 2:20